iamaaditya/image-compression-cnn/README.md

 3. Code to train a CNN model (to be used by 1)

 Requirements:
 1. Tensorflow
+2. Numpy
+3. Pandas
-2. Python PIL
+4. Python PIL
-3. Python Skimage
+5. Python SKimage

+For detailed requirements list please see requirements.txt

 Recomended:
 1. Imagemagick (for faster image operations)